airext/fabric/README.md

 ## Setup

 You need to upload your *.ipa* file to Fabric server if you use Crashlytcis Kit.
 You can use [tools/FabricAppUpload.app](https://github.com/airext/fabric/wiki/How-To-Use-FabricAppUpload.app) application for this.
-But notice that it is only for Mac and is not stable, more info you can find in [tools](tools)'s Upload Application section.

 ## Usage